Children’s Day

 In 1993, it was briefly celebrated on November 21 in the U.S. It is now currently celebrated on the second Sunday in June in the U.S.

-If you really want to trace back the history of Children’s Day, you have to go back over 164 years ago.
-This is when Reverend Dr. Charles Leonard began Children’s Day on the Second Sunday in June of 1857 in Chelsea, Massachusetts.
+If you really want to trace back the history of Children’s Day, you have to go back to the year 1857.
+It was this year when Reverend Dr. Charles Leonard began Children’s Day on the second Sunday in June of 1857 in Chelsea, Massachusetts.

 It involved a special service dedicated to addressing the needs of children.
 This day was initially Rose Day, and then it became known as Flower Day.
-Eventually, it would be called the name by which it’s called today, Children’s Day.
+Eventually, it would be called the name by which it is called today, Children’s Day.

 As the years went by, Children’s Day began to be celebrated by other people around the world.
 It was celebrated in Turkey starting in 1920, and it was made a national holiday in 1929.